How to make gravy taste rich

-Traditionally gravy was made by stirring flour into the fat left in the roasting pan once the roast joint was taken out and then adding water or stock and heating the pan on the hob so that the flour thickened the liquid.
-Sometimes gravy powder or a stock cube was sprinkled in.
-Bisto gravy powder and Oxo cubes were on sale in the early years of the 20th century, but only beef flavoured.
-Herb and other stock cubes came much later.
-Before the early years of the 20th century the flavour of the meat alone had to suffice.
+Thick tasty gravy is the making of a roast meal.
+Cookery books invariable advise making it by stirring flour into the fat left in the roasting pan once the roast joint was taken out and then adding water or stock and heating the pan on the hob so that the flour thickened the liquid.

-I have never liked the traditional method.
+I have never liked what I call 'the cookery book method'.
 It seems unpredictable for quantities because there is no way of knowing whether too much or too little fat will be left in the pan from any one roast.
 Too little fat doesn't mix the flour smoothly and makes the gravy lumpy, and too much makes the gravy taste greasy.
-Also making gravy this way takes my time and attention when I need to be attending to the accompaniments of the roast and serving them up.
+Also making gravy this way takes my time and attention when I need to be attending to the accompaniments of the roast and serving up.

 I tend to make my gravy rather by guesswork in the knowledge that there will be time to add more flour if the gravy isn't thick enough or more water if it's too thick.
 Similarly I can add more dripping if the taste isn't strong enough.
 I do, though, stick to the guideline of one beef stock cube for two people.

 My method for making gravy still gives the good old fashioned taste, but it frees me from having to do several jobs at once at serving time.
-I make it in advance at the start of preparing the roast that it is to accompany.
+I make it in advance at the start of preparing the main meal and just heat it up for serving.

 If it appears from what follows that there are a lot of steps, this is not the case as most are just what you have to do anyway when cooking a roast.
 The significant difference in the order of doing them.

-1. Parboil the vegetables for roasting.
+Parboil the root vegetables for roasting.
 This has to be done some time in advance anyway because vegetables can take an hour or more to roast.
 Try to include parsnips as well as potatoes as roast parsnips have a wonderful taste and give some of their taste to the water in which they are boiled.
-Save the water and allow it to cool to room temperature.
+Save the water for the gravy and allow it to cool to room temperature.

-4. Because all this is done in advance, you can check the thickness of the gravy and add more flour if it is too thin, more water of it is too thick and more stock cube and dripping if the taste isn't strong enough.
-Any additional flour must be mixed into a paste with a little cold water first as adding it directly will make the gravy go lumpy.
+Becauseall this is done in advance, you can check the thickness of the gravy and add more flour if it is too thin, more water of it is too thick and more stock cube and dripping if the taste isn't strong enough.
+Any additional flour must be mixed into a paste with a little cold water first as adding it directly to hot gravy will make the gravy go lumpy.
 I like my gravy thick and my family and visitors all seem to like it this way too.

 A few minutes before serving, reheat the gravy in the saucepan, stirring occasionally with the flat bottom wooden spatula.
 The scraping motion prevents sticking.
-Finally dish up.